Echo Technique to Distinguish Flavors of Astrophysical Neutrinos: Flavor discrimination for one shower

 \section{Flavor discrimination for one shower}

 We calculate the probability that an observed shower, containing $N_\mu$ muon decays, was initiated by a neutrino $\nu_l$, of definite flavor $l = e, \mu$, or $\tau$.

-The main observable of a shower is its energy $E_\text{sh}$, which is proportional to the total collected light.
-Because the detector energy resolution is narrow, we simply take it to be flat in the range $\left[ 0.9, 1.1\right] E_\text{sh}$.
+The main observable of a shower is its measured energy $E_\text{sh}$, which is proportional to the total collected light.
+This is generally different from the true shower energy because of the detector energy resolution.
+Because the resolution is narrow, we simply assume that the true shower energy is in the range $\left[ 0.9, 1.1\right] E_\text{sh}$.
+This mimics the effect of having a resolution of about 10\% in $E_\text{sh}$.

 Using Bayes' theorem, the probability that a shower with energy $E_\text{sh}$ and $N_\mu$ muon decays was initiated by a $\nu_l$ is